datalens-tech/datalens-backend/kb/tooling/task_commands.md

   Sync/generate `.po` files for package (run it from a package dir)
 - `task gen:i18n-binaries`:
   Generate binary `.mo` files from `.po` files for package (run it from a package dir)

-### Code quality (`cq:`)

-Checking and fixing source files.

-- `task cq:fix_changed`:
-  Apply all auto-fixes
-- `task cq:check_changed`:
-  Check for any non-conformity in code style/format/lint
-- `task cq:fix_dir -- {single dir}`:
-  Apply all auto-fixes to the given dir absolute path
-- `task cq:check_dir -- {single dir}`:
-  Check for any non-conformity in code style/format/lint in the given dir abs path